Mayfair Hotel exterior birds eye view

 • Recommended

-Situated just metres from the trendy dining, bar-hopping and boutique shopping of Rundle Street, and overlooking tree-filled Botanic Gardens and East Terrace Parklands, this sleek 329-room hotel is a perfect base for city explorers and business travellers alike – and even more prime for Adelaide Fringe-goers at just a six-minute walk to the festival’s major hub, The Garden of Unearthly Delights.
-The super contemporary rooms range from standard to suite, some with balconies, and feature plush bedding, a pillow menu, and luxurious bathrooms with full-sized baths and walk-in showers.
+Situated just metres from the trendy dining, bar-hopping and boutique shopping of Rundle Street, and overlooking tree-filled Botanic Gardens and East Terrace Parklands, this sleek 329-room hotel is a perfect base for city explorers and business travellers alike.
+It's even more prime for Adelaide Fringe-goers at just a six-minute walk to the festival’s major hub, The Garden of Unearthly Delights.
+Crowne Plaza's super contemporary rooms range from standard to suite, some with balconies, and feature plush bedding, a pillow menu, and luxurious bathrooms with full-sized baths and walk-in showers.
 Your stay also grants you access to the high-tech gym, rooftop heated infinity pool and bar (often featured in fashion magazines), co-working area and 24-hour self-service laundry.
 The Crowne Plaza also holds title to the tallest building in Adelaide as of 2025, meaning that hillscape vistas to the east of the hotel are the most expansive and uninterrupted in town.

 Time Out tip: Swim high above the city and relax poolside while sipping cocktails at the hotel's bar and cocktail lounge, Luna10 – views are a given, and even locals head up to see the city in a different light.

-Address: 27 Frome Street, Adelaide
+Address: 27 Frome St, Adelaide

-Price: Starting at $167 per night
+Price: From $171 per night

 • Hotels